herbsjs/suma/README.md

 Type validator ensures a value is of the correct JavaScript type or a custom type.

-`type` - A valid JavaScript type.
+`type` - A valid native JavaScript type, a custom type or a array with type

-JavaScript types:
+Native JavaScript types:

 `Number` - double-precision 64-bit binary format IEEE 754 value